Children's Books

 First edition.
 8vo.
 Original orange cloth.
 Dust-jacket, priced 3/6.

-Attractive first edition of this important anthology, featuring Anthony Berkeley, John Dickson Carr, Agatha Christie, Dorothy L. Sayers and many many more of the biggest names in crime fiction.
+First edition of this collectable anthology, featuring Anthony Berkeley, John Dickson Carr, Agatha Christie, Dorothy L. Sayers and many many more of the biggest names in crime fiction.

 Modern Literature